oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 out how to write the series in terms of Laurent series instead.
 This isn't always convenient, but it works in our case after some minutes with a pen and paper.

 But then we encounter our next issue.
-The `qexp_eta` function in Sage does not seem to work with Laurent series.
+The `qexp_eta` function in SageMath does not seem to work with Laurent series.
 It seems to require a power series ring.
 The solution to this issue is to use one.